-Stockholders' Rights under The Corporation Code Stockholders' Rights not in The Corporation Code Voting Right Shareholders shall have the right to elect, remove and replace directors and vote on certain corporate acts in accordance with the Corporation Code of the Philippines.
+Stockholders' Rights under Stockholders' Rights not in The Corporation Code The Corporation Code Voting Right Shareholders shall have the right to elect, remove and replace directors and vote on certain corporate acts in accordance with the Corporation Code of the Philippines.
 Cumulative voting shall be used in the election of directors.
 Power of Inspection The Company shall allow all stockholders to inspect books and records of the Company including minutes of Board meetings and stock registries in accordance with the Corporation Code, and during normal business hours.
 Annual reports, including financial statements, shall be provided to stockholders, without cost or restrictions.

-Right to Information The Board shall ensure that all material information about the Company which could adversely affect its viability or the interests of the shareholders shall be publicly and timely disclosed through established procedures of the stock exchange and SEC.
-Upon request, the Company shall provide the stockholders with periodic reports and information about directors and officers, and certain other matters such as their holdings of the Company's shares, dealings with the Company, relationships among directors and key officers and the aggregate compensation of directors and officers.
+Stockholders' Rights under Stockholders' Rights not in The Corporation Code The Corporation Code Right to Information The Board shall ensure that all material information about the Company which could adversely affect its viability or the interests of the shareholders shall be publicly and timely disclosed through established procedures of the stock exchange and SEC.
+Upon request, the Company shall provide the stockholders with periodic reports and information about directors and officers, and certain other matters such as their holdings of the Company's shares, dealings with the Company, relationships among directors and officers.
 Right to Dividends Subject to the discretion of the Board, all stockholders shall have the right to receive dividends.
 Dividends shall be paid to all shareholders within thirty (30) days from declaration.
 The Board of Directors adopted, as a matter of policy, that the Corporation shall declare dividends of at least 80% of the prior year's unrestricted retained earnings, taking into consideration availability of cash, restrictions that may be imposed by current and prospective financial covenants, projected levels of operating results of its businesses/subsidiaries, working capital needs and long term capital expenditures of its businesses/subsidiaries, and regulatory requirements on dividend payments, among others.
 At its meeting on March 05, 2015, the Company's Board of Directors approved the declaration of cash dividends for all shareholders on record as of March 20, 2015, with the payment date of April 17, 2015.

-Stockholders' Rights under The Corporation Code Stockholders' Rights not in The Corporation Code At its meeting on February 23, 2016 , the Company's Board of Directors approved the declaration of cash dividends for all shareholders on record as of March 04, 2016 , with the payment date of March 23, 2016 .
+At its meeting on February 23, 2016 , the Company's Board of Directors approved the declaration of cash dividends for all shareholders on record as of March 04, 2016 , with the payment date of March 23, 2016 .
 Appraisal Right The stockholders shall have appraisal right to dissent and demand payment of the fair value of their shares in the manner provided under Section 82 of the Corporation Code, under any of the following circumstances: a.
 In case any amendment to the Articles of Incorporation has the effect of changing or restricting the rights of any stockholders or class of shares, or of authorizing preferences in any respect superior to those of outstanding shares of any class, or of extending or shortening the term of corporate existence; b.
-In case of sale, lease, exchange, transfer, mortgage, pledge or other disposition of all or substantially all of the corporation Code. c.
-In case of merger or consolidation.
+In case of sale, lease, exchange, transfer, mortgage, pledge or other disposition of all or substantially all of the corporate property and assets as provided in the Corporation Code.